ScottLogic/blog/_posts/2016-06-10-six-tips-for-cleaner-promises.md

 title: Six tips for cleaner javascript promises
 date: 2016-06-10 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: This blog post shares a few quick tips and patterns that I've been using to structure JavaScript promises; keeping them clean, simple and readable.
 ---

 This blog post shares a few quick tips and patterns that I've been using to structure JavaScript promises; keeping them clean, simple and readable.